Heterogeneity Analysis with Heterogeneous Treatments: Introduction

-The decomposition introduces several synthetic estimands to separate qualitatively distinct contributions to group heterogeneity: 1) A single parameter that can vary if and only if there is effect heterogeneity across groups in the effective treatment and 2) multiple parameters stemming from the presence of heterogeneous treatments.
+The decomposition consists of several estimands capturing qualitatively distinct sources of group heterogeneity: 1) A single parameter that can vary if and only if there is effect heterogeneity across groups in the effective treatment and 2) multiple parameters stemming from the presence of heterogeneous treatments.
 In particular, the latter are informative about different forms of \textit{targeting}, i.e.~over- or under-representation in treatments based on potential outcomes.
 More specifically, there are three distinct targeting parameters: (i) group targeting with respect to average outcomes, (ii) group targeting with respect to group outcomes, and (iii) individualized targeting with respect to individualized outcomes beyond group membership.
-Their presence is relevant for the interpretation of heterogeneity analyses even if the effective treatment is not observed.
+This suggests that researchers who analyze group heterogeneity in the presence of heterogeneous treatments should square their interpretations with the potential presence of all of these channels even if the effective treatment and its confounders are not observed.
+The decomposition provides the key elements for a principled discussion of the interpretation of group differences that goes beyond loosely appealing to selection into the effective treatment.

 All decomposition components are identified if the effective treatment is observed and a standard unconfoundedness assumption applies.
-Then, the synthetic estimands can be used to measure the contributions of effect and treatment heterogeneity as well as to test necessary conditions for ``real'' effect homogeneity across groups, i.e.~effect homogeneity on the level of the effective treatment.
-The targeting parameters further enable ex-post evaluation of group specific assignment mechanisms and their difference as measured by their impact on the (adjusted) DiM.
+They can then be used to quantify the contributions of effect and treatment heterogeneity as well as to test necessary conditions for ``real'' effect homogeneity across groups, i.e.~effect homogeneity on the level of the effective treatment.
+The targeting parameters further enable ex-post evaluation of group specific assignment mechanisms and their difference as measured by their contribution to the (adjusted) DiM.

 We apply the decomposition method to an experimental evaluation of the Job Corps active labor market policy where the data contains detailed information about concrete program experience such as the content of (vocational) training.
 We study its well-documented gender gap in training returns.
-Consider the following interactive regression model for weekly earnings (in US\$) with a binary treatment $A$ (access to training) and a female indicator Estimating the model via OLS yields an interaction coefficient $\hat{\beta}_3 = 7.6$.
+Consider the following interacted regression model for weekly earnings (in US\$) with a binary treatment $A$ (access to training) and a female indicator Estimating the model via OLS yields an interaction coefficient $\hat{\beta}_3 = 7.6$.
 Figure \ref{fig:decomp-intro} presents a decomposition of this estimate.